Sandra C. Fernández: Career

-Sandra C. Fernández works primarily in printmaking into which she synthesizes serigraphy, intaglio, relief printing, chine-collé, and sewing, which she uses as a drawing tool.
+Sandra C. Fernández works primarily in printmaking into which she synthesizes serigraphy, intaglio, relief printing, chine-collé, photography, and sewing, which she uses as a drawing tool.
 She also makes installations, public art, artist's books and assemblages.
 Her work reflects the issues that have affected her or that relate to her experience as a woman and a migrant, expressed through the use of specific symbols and processes.
 Some of these issues include sexism, political freedom, and the isolation or dislocation of the migrant.
 She often incorporates text, in both English and Spanish, to highlight the "dual spaces" she inhabits.
 Her work has often been critical of United States intervention in Latin America, reflecting her experience of living in Ecuador as well as her work as a teacher along the United States/Mexico border.

 As early as the 1990s, Fernández began producing thematic series of works.
 Her first collection of artist's books as containers reflect various aspects of her cultural background and upbringing.
 The Paper Doll (Cucas) series are mixed media pieces that use the symbol of a skirt to address women's issues.
 The Border series emphasizes migration and the plight of DREAMers. young people who entered the United States as minors and who are granted temporary residency through the DREAM Act.